collective/collective.honeypot/README.rst

   log less.

 - Can we see if the user is anonymous or are we too early in the process?
 May be nice to accept all authenticated posts.
+Nope: we are too early in the process.

 - What gets logged when you post a file?
+Too much?
+Don't dump form values when they are too large?

 - Option: disallow all posts.
 In case of emergency when you want a readonly database as far as possible.